Gentleman (1993 film): Soundtrack

 The score and soundtrack were composed by A. R. Rahman.
-Vairamuthu wrote the lyrics for all songs except "Chikku Bukku Rayile" and "Parkathey", which were written by Vaali.
+Initially Shankar wanted Ilaiyaraaja to compose for the film later he was sceptical about the choice.
+Vairamuthu wrote the lyrics for all songs except "Chikku Bukku Rayile", which was written by Vaali.
 The songs were recorded at Panchathan Record Inn, and the soundtrack was released under the Pyramid label.
 The film and soundtrack were dubbed and released in Telugu with the same name.
 The lyrics were penned by Rajasri for this version.
 The original Tamil soundtrack sold over 300,000 cassettes.

-The song "Ottagathai Kattiko" is often thought to have been lifted from the 1991 Telugu song, "Eddem Ante Teddam Antav", composed by Raj–Koti and sung by Malgudi Subha from the album Chik Pak Chik Bam; in reality, Rahman, who was an arranger in Raj–Koti's team, helped them in composing the original song.
-Once when Rahman went to visit a friend whose house was near the railway station, the sound of trains frequently disturbed their conversation; nonetheless, the train sounds inspired Rahman to compose "Chikku Bukku Rayile".
-"Ottagathai Kattiko" is set in the Carnatic raga known as Dharmavati, "En Veetu Thotathil" is set in Chenchurutti, "Parkathey" is set in Mohanam, and "Usalampatti Penkutti" is also set in Dharmavati.
+The opening of the song "Ottagathai Kattiko" is often thought to have been inspired from the 1991 Telugu song, "Eddem Ante Teddam Antav", composed by Raj–Koti and sung by Malgudi Subha from the album Chik Pak Chik Bam; in reality, Rahman, who was an arranger in Raj–Koti's team, helped them in composing the original song.
+Once when Rahman went to visit a friend whose house was near a railway station, the sound of trains frequently disturbed their conversation; nonetheless, the train sounds inspired Rahman to compose "Chikku Bukku Rayile".
+"Ottagathai Kattiko" is set in the Carnatic raga known as Dharmavati, "En Veetu Thotathil" has shades of Chenchurutti and Neelambari, "Parkathey" is set in Mohanam, "Usalampatti Penkutti" is also set in Dharmavati.

 The songs from Gentleman were reused in the Hindi remake The Gentleman (1994), though only Anu Malik was credited for the music.
 "Ottagathai Kattiko" was later remixed by the French rap group La Caution as "Pilotes Automatique".